AlecRust/wp-tut-updater-action/README.md

     git-author: 'Joe Bloggs <joe.bloggs@example.com>'
 ```

-Remember to test your plugin/theme with the new version of WordPress before
+Remember to test your project with the latest version of WordPress before
-publishing an updated "Tested up to" version!
+publishing a new version!

 ## License